19 [Truly] Helpful Ways to Make Friends as an Adult

 Alena Shekhovtsova via The Alena Shekhovtcova Collection

-I know that it can be intimidating to put yourself out there, and learn how to make friends as an adult.
+When you’re learning how to make friends as an adult, it can be very intimidating to put yourself out there.
 But, I just want you to know that you can do it!

 I completely believe in you, and I hope that the advice I give down below helps you in making some incredible friends in the very near future. 😊

-1. Get Rid of Any Scripts That Say You’re Not Worthy of Connection
+1. Get Rid of All Scripts That Say You’re Not Worthy of Connection

 An important thing you can do is get rid of anything that tells you that you’re not worthy of good friends, or that people are unsafe.